 Negotiation Counter Offer

-Negotiation offers that are created on the base of a previous negotiation offer are called Negotiation Counter Offers.
+Negotiation offers that are created based on a previous negotiation offer are called Negotiation Counter Offers.
 Counter offers must adhere to the negotiation constraints of the offer they are related to.
-In a negotiation process each negotiation offer is either created on the base of an agreement template or on the base of another negotiation offer.
+In a negotiation process, each negotiation offer is either created on the basis of an agreement template or on the basis of another negotiation offer.
 In the context of this specification the term counter offer describes a negotiation offer that is based on another negotiation offer.
 It therefore reflects the relationship of a negotiation offer to the offer that it is based on.

 Negotiated Offer